 We’re so excited to have Erica from What Do We Do All Day here to guest post for us!
 She’s put together a wonderful list of books for new babies.
 Perfect timing for the new baby in our house!

-I’m delighted to be here on Sugar Aunts while Colleen settles down with her new baby!
+I’m delighted to be here on The OT Toolbox while Colleen settles down with her new baby!
 One of the best starts a parent can give their child is to read to him or her from day 1.
 Reading aloud builds literacy, offers comfort and helps baby’s brain develop!
 On What Do We Do All Day?
 I offer parents a new book list every Monday and I’d love to share with readers five of my favorite books to read to a new baby.

 Please note: this list contains affiliate links that support this blog and the new baby’s diaper habit!